 Moving Parts Theatre Group, Paris (2020-present)

-Alan has performed a wide variety of roles through 19 online readings of short plays in the group’s “Zooming Parts” series.
+Alan has performed a wide variety of roles through more than 25 online readings of short plays in the group’s “Zooming Parts” series.

 Fast Fiction Podcasts (voice, 2022-present)